Iceland Road Safety Tips

 Drive Carefully on Gravel Roads

-• Slow down before you reach a gravel section.
+• Slow down before hitting gravel

-• Avoid sudden braking or sharp turns.
+• Avoid braking or turning sharply

 Use Iceland’s Safety Tools